Laura Moore Counseling Services LLC

 I continue to learn and expand my skills and am now able to offer EMDR therapy to my clients.

 What To Expect At Your First Visit

 We will spend some time getting to know each other and building trust.
-My office is a judgement free, safe space to talk about and feel anything that you want.
+Our appointment is a judgement free, safe space to talk about and feel anything that you want.
 We will work together to develop a plan to help you reach your goals.
 I am happy to answer any questions you may have whether you have been in therapy before or this is your first appointment.
 My goal is to help you feel comfortable to explore the issues you have come to work through.

 In our therapy sessions, we’ll work together to solve current problems and improve positive thinking and behavior.
 Therapy will help you see new possibilities and skills helping you through life's journey.
 I’m confident you’ll find personalized individual therapy beneficial and inspirational.
 We will use cognitive behavioral therapy as a starting place to help you look at situations differently and learn the control you have in how you think and respond to events.
 We can not control other people, but you can control how you react to them.